awsdocs/amazon-s3-developer-guide/doc_source/batch-ops-invoke-lambda.md

     return s3Key + '_new_suffix'
 ```

-## Creating an Amazon S3 Batch Operations Job That Invokes a Lambda Function<a name="batch-ops-invoke-lambda-create-job"></a>
+## Creating an S3 Batch Operations job that invokes a Lambda function<a name="batch-ops-invoke-lambda-create-job"></a>

-When creating an Amazon S3 Batch Operations job to invoke a Lambda function, you must provide the following:
+When creating an S3 Batch Operations job to invoke a Lambda function, you must provide the following:
 + The ARN of your Lambda function \(which might include the function alias or a specific version number\)
 + An IAM role with permission to invoke the function
 + The action parameter `LambdaInvokeFunction`

-For more information about creating an Amazon S3 Batch Operations job, see [Creating an Amazon S3 Batch Operations Job](batch-ops-create-job.md) and [Operations](batch-ops-operations.md)\.
+For more information about creating an S3 Batch Operations job, see [Creating an S3 Batch Operations job](batch-ops-create-job.md) and [Operations](batch-ops-operations.md)\.

-The following example creates an Amazon S3 Batch Operations job that invokes a Lambda function using the AWS CLI\.
+The following example creates an S3 Batch Operations job that invokes a Lambda function using the AWS CLI\.

 ```
 aws s3control create-job
     --account-id <AccountID>
     --operation  '{"LambdaInvoke": { "FunctionArn": "arn:aws:lambda:Region:AccountID:function:LambdaFunctionName" } }'
     --manifest '{"Spec":{"Format":"S3BatchOperations_CSV_20180820","Fields":["Bucket","Key"]},"Location":{"ObjectArn":"arn:aws:s3:::ManifestLocation","ETag":"ManifestETag"}}'
-    --report '{"Bucket":"arn:aws:s3:::awsexamplebucket","Format":"Report_CSV_20180820","Enabled":true,"Prefix":"ReportPrefix","ReportScope":"AllTasks"}'
+    --report '{"Bucket":"arn:aws:s3:::awsexamplebucket1","Format":"Report_CSV_20180820","Enabled":true,"Prefix":"ReportPrefix","ReportScope":"AllTasks"}'
     --priority 2
     --role-arn arn:aws:iam::AccountID:role/BatchOperationsRole
     --region Region
     --description “Lambda Function"
 ```

-## Providing Task\-Level Information in Lambda Manifests<a name="storing-task-level-information-in-lambda"></a>
+## Providing task\-level information in Lambda manifests<a name="storing-task-level-information-in-lambda"></a>

-When you use AWS Lambda functions with Amazon S3 batch operations, you might want additional data to accompany each task/key that is operated on\.
+When you use AWS Lambda functions with S3 Batch Operations, you might want additional data to accompany each task/key that is operated on\.
 For example, you might want to have both a source object key and new object key provided\.
 Your Lambda function could then copy the source key to a new S3 bucket under a new name\.
 By default, Amazon S3 batch operations let you specify only the destination bucket and a list of source keys in the input manifest to your job\.
 The following describes how you can include additional data in your manifest so that you can run more complex Lambda functions\.

-To specify per\-key parameters in your Amazon S3 batch operations manifest to use in your Lambda function's code, use the following URL\-encoded JSON format\.
+To specify per\-key parameters in your S3 Batch Operations manifest to use in your Lambda function's code, use the following URL\-encoded JSON format\.
 The `key` field is passed to your Lambda function as if it were an Amazon S3 object key\.
 But it can be interpreted by the Lambda function to contain other values or multiple keys, as shown following\.

 **Note**
 The maximum number of characters for the `key` field in the manifest is 1,024\.

-**Example — Manifest substituting the "Amazon S3 keys" with JSON strings**
+**Example — manifest substituting the "Amazon S3 keys" with JSON strings**
-The URL\-encoded version must be provided to Amazon S3 batch operations\.
+The URL\-encoded version must be provided to S3 Batch Operations\.

 ```
 my-bucket,{"origKey": "object1key", "newKey": "newObject1Key"}